Project milestones: Definition, examples & tracking

 3. Spotlight a major event or deliverable.
 A major event or deliverable, such as finishing the build out of a new office your company is opening so you can begin moving people into it.

 4. Focus on hitting goals and key results.
-Project goals and key results (KRs), such as hitting your three-month revenue target for a product that was recently launched.
+Project goals and key results (KRs), such as hitting your three-month revenue target for a recently launched product.

 Tracking milestones lets you home in on your most important work and see the true status of projects, while giving you the knowledge to share project progress confidently.
-Make sure your project management tool includes status updates that report on milestones, so you can keep team members and stakeholders in the loop about what your team has accomplished and what milestone you’re working towards next.
+Make sure your project management tool includes status updates that report on milestones.

 Read: What are the benefits of project management?